moosefactory/MFRemotes/README.md

 ### 2 - Start a remotes session

-From this very moment, using a Network browser on a device around will detect this session.
+Uing a Network browser on a device around will detect the session.

 ```
 import Foundation